ronreiter/interactive-tutorials/tutorials/learn-ts.org/en/Type Assertions.md

     // Or using as-syntax
     let strLengthAs: number = (someValue as string).length;

+In general, type assertions should be avoided if possible.
+But sometimes it is impossible, especially when dealing with JSON serialization and deserialization from a server, for example.

 Exercise
 -------
 You are given a variable of type `any` that is supposed to contain a string.
 Write a function that takes this variable and returns the length of the string using type assertions.